nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

 ### Instructions

 !!! tip ""
-    1. Download and run the payload injector (if you are on Linux, you will need to run this program as root or use `sudo`).
+    1. Download and run the payload injector (if you're on Linux, you will need to run this program as root, use `sudo`, or follow the instructions at [Linux injection without root](../../extras/adding_udev.md)).
     2. Connect your Switch in RCM to your PC using the USB cable.
     3. Wait for your Switch to be shown as found in the injector.
     4. Press `Select Payload`, and navigate to and select your payload `.bin` file.